practicalli/clojure/testing/unit-testing/index.md

     * `is` defines an assertion returning true (test pass) or false (test fail), typically a comparison between a known value and the result of a function call
     * `are` to testing similar functionality with different data sets (or use generative testing)
 * `testing` to logically group assertions and provide a meaningful description of that grouping (easier to identify tests when they fail)
+* `use-fixtures` to call [fixture functions](fixtures.md "Define and run functions that set up and tear down state required for a test or collection of tests") that setup and tear down any state required for test(s) to run
 * Test API rather than implementation
     * test generic helper or private functions through public functions of each namespace (minimise test churn and time to run all tests)
     * `^:helper` meta-data on `deftest` for more generic functions, to skip those tests via a test selector